-The following questions may help you to allocate your project to the appropriate category.
+The following questions may help you allocate your project to the appropriate category.
 If the answers to most of these questions are yes the project is to be allocated to experimental development:

-- Does the project involve the development of new or improved products, procedures or services? - Does the project involve the development of technologies and components for a given application and/or the testing of developments at the pilot stage? - Does the project build on existing scientific, technical, economic or other relevant knowledge and abilities? - Does the project involve provisions or concepts for new, substantially modified or improved products, procedures or services? - Is it clear that the project is not aimed at routine or regular modifications to products, production lines, production processes, existing services or other ongoing operational processes? - Does the project exclude the direct commercial exploitation of the results?
-Exception: commercially usable prototypes and pilot projects. - Does the project explicitly exclude activities aimed at series production? - Does the project explicitly exclude activities aimed at market introduction?
+- Does the project build on existing scientific, technical, economic or other relevant knowledge and abilities so that it generates new expanded knowledge and abilities or recombines existing knowledge? - Does the project exclude routine or regular modifications to products, production lines, production processes, existing services or other ongoing operational processes? - Does the project exclude the direct commercial exploitation of the results or the final product?
+Exception: commercially usable prototypes and pilot projects if they inevitably represent the commercial end product and its production would be too expensive for demonstration and validation purposes alone. - Does the project explicitly exclude activities aimed at series production? - Does the project explicitly exclude activities aimed at market introduction?